-With a huge consumer base already baked in (puns are impossible to avoid when writing about marijuana stocks), there’s little doubt that the green rush is going to come hard and fast, with competent companies able to meet the demand likely to experience big boons to their stock.
+With a huge consumer base already baked in (puns are impossible to avoid when writing about marijuana stocks), there’s little doubt that the green rush is going to come hard and fast, with competent companies that are able to meet the demand likely to experience big boons to their stock prices.

 Canopy vs Aurora: The Better Investment

 While I’m big on Canopy stock, there are obviously competitors.
 Take Aurora Cannabis Inc (OTCMKTS:ACBFF, TSE:ACB), for instance.
 Both Aurora and Canopy are strong companies, both are growing more powerful in the still-young marijuana market, and both are susceptible to a major potential political development in 2018: a U.S. crackdown on marijuana.

 Just last week, I wrote a rather sprawling analysis on ACBFF stock, examining some of the moves that the company was making that I agreed with and others that gave me (and investors, notably) pause.

 While I believe that both companies have a lot of potential and that both will be strong in 2018, the better investment is frankly hard to judge as they operate in many of the same spaces.

 Both are trying to expand into European markets.
 Both are acquiring smaller pot producers in an effort to increase output.
 Both are at the top of the food chain when it comes to market caps.